wyolum/TouchSelfie/README.md

 ![user interface](screenshots/new_user_interface.jpg?raw=true)

-- Preview now uses builtin annotate_text and opaque preview window
+- Preview now uses images for countdown: be creative! see `constants.py` for customizations.

 - New skinnable Touchscreen keyboard "mykb.py"